francbohuslav/egw-builder/readme.md

     -testFTP          - Tests FTP endpoint by jmeter -testEMAIL        - Tests E-mail endpoint by jmeter

-You will be asked interactively if there is none of option (expcept folder) used on command line.
+You will be asked interactively if there is none of options (except folder) used on command line.

 ---